 Bear spray is not cheap by any stretch of the imagination (although can you put a price on your life?).
-So, this does mean that you will need to ensure that you have chosen the right bear spray for your situation.
+This means that you will need to ensure that you have chosen the right bear spray for your situation.

 How Old Is The Can?

-If you are buying bear spray from a store, then you need to look at the age of the product.
+If you are buying bear spray from a store, you need to look at the product’s age.
 Bear spray is only going to last four years before it needs to be thrown away.